 “Service” is defined as activity to (1) improve a local, regional, national or global population’s well-being in terms of mental or physical health (including issues of hunger, housing, or health care); (2) improve an underserved community’s quality of life (including education, art, music, or transportation); (3) encourage economic development, social justice, or human rights; or (4) encourage adaptation and resilience relating to climate-change impacts on human and/or environmental health.
 Principles of equity and justice are foundational to our values, and we will be especially delighted to support work that furthers them.

 Additional information and examples of past grants are provided on the Foundation’s website.

-We are aware that the COVID-19 pandemic presents unique challenges.
+We are aware that the COVID-19 pandemic continues to present unique challenges.
 The safety of our grantees is a top priority.
 Accordingly, we will be following Princeton’s guidance on health and safety precautions, including restrictions on University-sponsored travel.
-We will provide updates as the situation continues to develop over the coming months.
+We will provide updates as warranted.
 This might include modifications to our application requirements to ensure that projects reflect appropriate “social distancing” protocols.

 - What community service work do you propose to undertake this summer?
 Please describe the community to be served, the project’s goals, the relevant needs of the community to be served, the specific activities for which you will be personally responsible, and the project’s continuing value to the community once you leave.

 - What motivates you to engage in community service this summer?
 What do you believe you will contribute to the project, and what do you hope to gain from the experience?
 What do you hope to bring back with you, for your Princeton community and beyond?

 - Have you worked previously on community service projects?
 If so, how does your proposed service work for this summer differ from your past experiences and provide opportunities for further personal growth or benefit?